mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 )
 ```

-During the article, all the code will use the following imports:
+Then, during the article, all the code will use the following imports:

 ```scala
 import org.apache.kafka.clients.producer._